tleen/syllablistic/README.md

 syllablistic
 ============

-Generating syllable information from words
+Generating syllable information from words (english only).